ULL-ESIT-PL/babel-learning/doc/plugin-options.md

 npx babel src --out-dir lib --plugins '[["my-plugin", {"option1": "value1", "option2": "value2"}]]'
 ```

-### Breaking Down the Command

 - `npx babel src --out-dir lib`: This is the basic command to run Babel, where `src` is your source directory and `lib` is your output directory.
 - `--plugins '[["my-plugin", {"option1": "value1", "option2": "value2"}]]'`: This specifies the plugins and their options in a JSON-like array format.

-### Caveats

 - Ensure the entire plugins array is enclosed in single quotes (`'`) to avoid shell parsing issues.
 - For complex option values or deeply nested options, it might be more practical to use a configuration file for readability and maintainability.

-### Summary

-While you can set options for a Babel plugin directly from the command line using the `--plugins` flag and specifying the options in a JSON-like format, it is often more convenient and readable to set these options in a configuration file like `.babelrc` or `babel.config.js`.
-Both methods are valid and can be used depending on your specific needs and preferences.